 Tom Herman, offensive coordinator, Ohio State

-Mark Hudspeth, head coach, UL Lafayette
+Mark Hudspeth, head coach, ULL

 Pete Lembo, head coach, Ball State

 Lembo deserves a mention in this space, but he seems more apt to take a job in the Big Ten or in the ACC.
 In four years at Ball State, Lembo has guided the Cardinals to a 26-16 record.
 And prior to taking over in Muncie, Lembo went 35-22 with a playoff appearance at Elon.
 Lembo also went 44-14 from 2001-05 at Lehigh with two playoff trips.
 It’s only a matter of time before Lembo jumps at an opportunity to coach at a Power 5 conference.
 Is it Kansas?
 Or will a five-year contract extension signed in the spring keep him in Muncie another season?

 Jim McElwain, head coach, Colorado State

 McElwain’s stock continues to rise after Colorado State’s upset win at Boston College in Week 5.
 The Rams are 15-15 under his watch, with an 11-7 mark after the 2012 season.
 Prior to taking over in Fort Collins, McElwain worked as the offensive coordinator at Alabama and Fresno State and served as a quarterbacks’ coach with the Raiders in 2006.
 Whether it means anything or not, McElwain inked a contract extension (with a hefty buyout) with Colorado State prior to the season.

 Ruffin McNeill, head coach, East Carolina